 As we said, the physical car keys and remote fobs are miniature electronic devices.
 As such, there is circuitry inside the key, as well as a battery to power the key’s functions.
 Therefore, the actual replacement key can be quite expensive on its own.
 And, that is before any work is done to cut or program it to work with your particular vehicle.

-For example, a genuine BMW key fob can cost anywhere from $170 for a regular ignition key to $1,000 for a radio remote control display key.
+For example, a genuine BMW car locksmith can key fob can cost anywhere from $170 for a regular ignition key to $1,000 for a radio remote control display key.
 These keys are coded to your vehicle’s VIN, but the chip inside still requires programming.
 So, before you even start, the part is quite expensive.
 Similarly, a replacement key fob for a 2015 Lexus ES350 can run about $160.00.
 You can get cheaper versions of these keys that are not made by BMW or Lexus.
 However, the quality varies widely and many are very cheap imitations of the original.
-In fact, many automotive locksmiths near you won’t even cut or program these keys as the failure rate is so high.
+In fact, many other automotive locksmiths near you won’t even cut or program these keys as the failure rate is so high.

 Sometimes, in addition to the cost of the physical key, a special key code must be purchased in order to program the key.
 The cost of this code can be anywhere from $10 to $60.